-Use polynomial, rational, exponential, and logarithmic functions to solve real-life applications and problems.
-MA PR-1 MA PR-3 ILO-1 ILO-2 Questions on homework, workshops, quizzes and tests.
-MA PR-4 ILO-6 Sketch the graphs of different kinds of functions, identify their MA PR-1 ILO-1 Questions on homework, workshops, quizzes and tests. domain and range, and MA PR-3 ILO-2 construct new functions from a given set of functions.
-MA PR-4 Solve different kinds of equations: linear, quadratic, radical, polynomial, exponential, MA PR-1 ILO-1 Questions on homework, MA PR-3 ILO-2 workshops, quizzes and tests. and logarithmic.
-MA PR-4 Formulate appropriate MA PR-1 ILO-1 Questions on homework, workshops, quizzes and tests. mathematical equations and use these equations to solve MA PR-3 ILO-2 word problems.
-MA PR-4 ILO-6 Demonstrate skill in performing the fundamental operations on radicals, polynomials, and complex numbers.
-MA PR-1 ILO-1 Questions on homework, workshops, quizzes and MA PR-3 ILO-2 tests.
+Sketch the graphs of different MA PR-1 ILO-1 Questions on homework, kinds of functions, identify MA PR-3 ILO-2 workshops, quizzes and their domain and range, and MA PR-4 tests. construct new functions from a given set of functions.
+Demonstrate an MA PR-1 ILO-1 Questions on homework, understanding and application MA PR-3 ILO-2 workshops, quizzes and of systems of equations, and MA PR-4 tests. the various methods for solving them.
+Demonstrate an MA PR-1 ILO-1 Questions on homework, understanding of infinite MA PR-3 ILO-2 workshops, quizzes and sequences and geometric MA PR-4 tests. series.
+(Time permitting) Gain basic familiarity with MA PR-1 ILO-1 Questions on homework, conic sections, both MA PR-3 ILO-2 workshops, quizzes and graphically and algebraically.
+MA PR-4 tests.
+(Time permitting)

-(Note: Student Learning Outcomes for MA161a are undergoing revisions.)
+(Note: Student Learning Outcomes for MA165 are subject to revision.)